 Nothing but rocks at the roof of the world

 When I think about Tajikistan, rocks is the first word that comes to mind.
 A barren, desolate moon landscape filled with rocks.
 Big rocks, small rocks, medium-sized rocks, round rocks, squared rocks, so so many rocks.
 I have never seen this many rocks in my life.
 I remember staring out of the car window and thinking to myself: How did all these rocks get here?
 It makes for a unique landscape that I had never seen before or since.
 It also makes for quite uncomfortable travel.
-Or lots of massages, as our driver used to call it when we were once again flying through the car because of all the bumps in the road.
+Or lots of massages, as our driver used to call it when we were once again flying around in the car because of all the bumps in the road.

 Dushanbe, the capital, somehow reminded me of Bucharest.
 An unexpectedly pretty example of Soviet style urban planning.
 Wide boulevards, lush green, imposing statues and some gold plating here and there.
 Just outside of the city, a rebuilt fort gives an impression of what Silk Road architecture in Uzbekistan must look like.
 But one does not travel to Tajikistan to be in Dushanbe.
 Main attraction of the country is the Pamir area with its deep river canyons and pastures rising high above.
 The Pamir Mountains have since long been known as ‘The roof of the world’.
 The Pamir Highway is the second highest highway in the world and traverses this remote area.
 They were quite generous with the word highway.
 Largely unpaved, full of holes and often flooded it is not quite the same as the five-lane smooth tarmac surface running between Utrecht and Amsterdam.
 Most likely, and hopefully for the people living in one of the small villages clinging to the mountain side alongside the road, in five to ten years from now the highway will be paved and a lot easier to travel.
 I am still deciding whether I think this is a good thing, because half of the highway’s charm is the state it is in and the discomfort this brings.
 An example: as temperatures are around 40˚ Celsius and the minivans we were in had to work hard to get over numerous hills, we frequently stopped just to cool the engine.